Back to articles list Articles Cookbook

 • Facilitating the quick creation of useful reports.

-Just as with library staff, healthcare staff who know SQL will have an easier time searching for, updating, and grouping data; they will be able to go far beyond the capabilities of the standard interface (such as a simple CMS) usually used in such situations.
+Just as with library staff, healthcare staff who know SQL will have an easier time searching for, updating, and grouping data; they will be able to go far beyond the capabilities of the standard interface (e.g. a simple CMS) usually used in such situations.

-Learning SQL is great for anyone who works with school or university databases, such as employees of the dean’s office or the university accounting department.
-Databases usually contain information about students and their studies, the courses they attend (or have attended), scholarships, exam results, admissions information for future, current, and past students, etc. There’s also the employee side; such a database can contain personal and salary information.
+Learning SQL is great for anyone who works with school or university databases, such as office employees or the accounting department.
+Databases usually contain information about students and their studies, the courses they attend (or have attended), scholarships, exam results, and admissions information for future, current, and past students.
+There’s also employee databases that store workers’ personal, job, and salary data.
 As in other cases, knowledge of SQL will greatly facilitate working with all this information.

 Should Business Analysts Learn SQL?

-Studying SQL allows a specialist to develop not only vertically, but also horizontally – expanding to new skills and improving their existing skills in a certain field, such as analytics.
+Studying SQL allows a specialist to develop not only vertically, but also horizontally – expanding to new skills and improving their existing skills in areas like data analysis.

 Today’s business world requires a very thorough analysis of market situations; companies need to be able to quickly respond to changes and follow trends.
 Strategy is paramount, but good strategic decisions require a sound understanding of data.
 An accurate SQL report and analysis can save a lot of money!

-Business analysts with broad knowledge and some technical skill are just about indispensable in these circumstances.
+Business analysts (BAs) with broad knowledge and some technical skill are indispensable in these circumstances.
 SQL would certainly be a useful addition to their skill set; it would also be useful for managers who want to extract more (or specific) insights from company data.
-Why wait for the IT department to write SQL queries if you can do it yourself?
-The company CRM is still available, but being able to write SQL queries will give you a speed advantage.
+If a BA knows SQL, they can perform:

 • Segmented market analyses.